install-it/it-claws/README.md

   <img src="https://github.com/user-attachments/assets/83d46686-2893-41c1-9077-ef0fede26dcc" width="892" height="552">
 </p>

-it-claws is a Python-based command-line utility for downloading the latest PC hardware drivers and diagnostic tools.
-Leveraging Selenium, it automatically navigates official websites to locate and retrieve the most up-to-date versions of essential drivers and utilities.
+it-claws is a Python-based command-line tool for downloading the latest PC hardware drivers, diagnostic tools and more.
+Leveraging Selenium, it is able to automatically navigate official websites to locate and retrieve the most up-to-date versions of the target software.

 This tool also serves as a companion to [install-it](https://github.com/install-it/install-it/).
 Refer to the [Usage](#including-extra-files-in-the-archive) section for more information.